Roadmap: Data Privacy Engineering

 Fortunately for consumers, a host of companies are emerging that allow companies to more ethically and responsibly leverage personal data.
 We see the data privacy market being divided into a few distinct categories, which would ideally represent an end-to-end set of solutions designed to identify, secure, and use data in a dynamic and ethical way.
 While this is our view now, we’re admittedly in the early innings of what is sure to be a very long game.

-- Data Scanning & Inventory: Before a company can protect its sensitive data, it must first inventory all of its data to understand what it has and where it lives.
-And per most regulations, this must not only include personally identifiable information (PII) but also less structured personal information (PI).
-The difference between PI and PII is nuanced, but is an important distinction.
+- Data Scanning & Classification: Before a company can protect its sensitive data, it must first scan and classify all of its data to understand what it has and where it lives.
+Per regulations, this process not only includes personally identifiable information (PII) but also less structured personal information (PI).
+The difference between PI and PII is nuanced but is an important distinction.
 PII (e.g. an email) is generally expressed in a well-defined way (e.g. SSNs) and is considered fairly straightforward to locate within structured data sets.
-PI on the other hand could include things like geo-location or product preferences; it is data that does not belong to an identifiable person but belongs to a given person and is equally protected.
+PI, on the other hand, could include details such as geo-location or product preferences; it is data that does not belong to an identifiable person but belongs to a given person and is equally protected.
 All of this data must be located and inventoried across all data stores in an enterprise both structured and unstructured.
-The need here is immediate, and we’ve witnessed companies like BigID experience tremendous success solving this acutely painful problem.
+The need is immediate, and companies like BigID are solving this acutely painful problem for enterprises.

 - Workflow Productivity: Companies must be able to respond to data subject access requests (DSARs) and other regulatory inquiries as well.
-As of a recent IAPP poll, only 2% of respondents claim to have currently automated these requests.
+As of a recent IAPP poll, only two percent of respondents claim to have currently automated these requests.
 While this might not be a costly problem now, the pace of these requests is sharply increasing and new software-defined solutions will be required for businesses to effectively manage these processes and other workflows.
 For example, Bessemer portfolio company Virtru offers persistent data protection and control across different applications so only authorized users are granted access to data.
-Companies like TrustArc and OneTrust have already raised at lofty valuations in this space, which is yet another sign this emerging category may have legs.
+The lofty valuations of companies like TrustArc and OneTrust indicate the promise and emerging importance of this category.

-While these are the major areas of the data privacy landscape that we find investable currently, we have also identified adjacencies in the adtech, synthetic data, privacy storage, and ethical AI markets which are currently even more nascent but that we believe may develop over time.
+While these are the major areas of the data privacy landscape that we find promising for venture investments currently, we have also identified adjacencies in the adtech, synthetic data, privacy storage, and ethical AI markets.
+We suspect to see these nascent categories grow in importance and demand over time.

 We believe that future data privacy platforms that will win the market will need elements of all of these categories in order to form an integrated suite that allows enterprises to identify, secure, and ultimately use their data in a manageable, legal, and ethical way.
 However, it’s unclear if any one company will truly own the full stack or if we’ll see specialization and best-in-breed solutions within categories, akin to what we’ve witnessed in cybersecurity.
 And while this is how we view the market today, we acknowledge that our views as well as the landscape — from a regulatory, technological and public opinion perspective — is constantly evolving.